 In addition, the Department of Orthopaedic Surgery has identified osteoarthritis as a unifying research area.
 We have launched a comprehensive initiative to improve outcomes for the population with osteoarthritis by undertaking cutting edge work across all five research disciplines.

 The Department of Orthopaedic Surgery is working to grow our research programs and to collaborate with existing and developing programs throughout Duke University’s research community.
-We are actively facilitating communication and shared interests among research faculty, clinical faculty, research support staff, and clinical learners, and are launching a series of seminars in specialty areas of research to begin a process of developing groups within key areas of musculoskeletal research.
+We are actively supporting the development of work that crosses shared interests among research faculty and clinical faculty.
+We host a series of seminars in specialty areas of research that support groups within key areas of musculoskeletal research.
+Our clinical research unit facilitates research among our patients and links to the Duke Clinical Research Institute to support multisite clinical projects.